-The Rail and Maritime Transport Union (RMTU), representing port workers at Lyttelton port, has handed a letter of protest to the captain of a ship carrying Blood Phosphate mined in the Western Sahara that arrived at the port late last night.
+The Rail and Maritime Transport Union (RMTU), representing port workers at Lyttelton port, has today handed a letter of protest to the captain of a ship carrying Blood Phosphate mined in the Western Sahara that arrived at the port just before midnight last night.

-'The ship chartered by Ravensdown, the Trans-Spring, carrying a cargo of blood phosphate mined in Western Sahara and being imported into New Zealand, berthed in Lyttelton last night, 'said RMTU General Secretary Wayne Butson.
+'The ship chartered by Ravensdown, the Federal Crimson, carrying a cargo of blood phosphate mined in Western Sahara and being imported into New Zealand, berthed in Lyttelton just before midnight last night, 's said RMTU General Secretary Wayne Butson.

-'Last year the Council of Trade Unions (CTU) passed a resolution condemning Morocco's illegal occupation of Western Sahara and calling upon the New Zealand government to halt importation of phosphates from the area.
-As an affiliate to the CTU the RMTU registered our protest by meeting the captain of the vessel in the early hours of this morning and handing him a letter that included the CTU resolution, ' he said.
+'Last month the Council of Trade Unions (CTU) passed a resolution condemning Morocco's illegal occupation of Western Sahara and calling upon the New Zealand government to halt importation of phosphates from the area.
+As an affiliate to the CTU the RMTU registered our protest by meeting the captain of the vessel in the early hours of this morning and handing him a letter that included the CTU resolution, 'he said.

 'Our fellow unionists in Australia, the Maritime Union of Australia, have used this method to register protests against Blood Phosphate imports, to us it seems a relatively mild and pragmatic way to exercise a fundamental democratic right without risking undue disruption.
 In fairness to Ravensdown they have been very constructive in the dialogue we have had with them.
-Whilst we fundamentally disagree about the importation of Blood Phosphate they have been reasonable in facilitating a lawful and safe protest, as have Lyttelton Port management, he said.
+Whilst we fundamentally disagree about the importation of Blood Phosphate, they have been reasonable in facilitating a lawful and safe protest, as have Lyttelton Port management, he said.